|SCIENTIFIC DISCIPLINARY SECTOR||IUS/07|

 Please see Aulaweb for information on lessons and exam.

-- Digital tools for trade union representation and for the exercise of collective rights.
+Digital unionism and the exercise of collective rights

 The examination will be oral in order to ascertain the acquisition of basic knowledge and understanding of the specificities of labour law in the digital economy.